AaronWatters/jp_proxy_widget/tests/README.txt

 To run the tests in the parent directory:

-$ nosetests --with-coverage --cover-html-dir=coverage --cover-xml --cover-package=jp_proxy_widget
+$ nosetests --with-coverage --cover-html-dir=coverage --cover-xml --cover-package=jp_proxy_widget --cover-html

 To view the HTML report from the parent directory: